anthonywong/chinese-ims-doc/index.rst

 explain all these things to me.
 This document wouldn't exist without him.

 .. todo::
-    Get this thing proof-read by some people in the HK community.
+    Get this thing proof-read by some more people.

 This document is distributed under the Creative Commons Attribution Share-Alike 3.0 Unported license (`CC-By-SA`_).